From the Webtrekk Product Team

 3. Being Data-Driven vs Being Data-Informed

-It hurts a little to write but, data is not everything.
+It hurts a little to write but, data is

 The above examples show you the past, leading to the status quo.
 The best case?
 Discovering patterns and making predictions based on them.